junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean eyes them skeptically.
 "Didn't see you helping if you're really that worried."
 He chimes in.

 Balthazar gestures at him casually, still talking with Cas, "I see you're still hanging out with the hairless apes.
-To be honest, I'm surprised your new charged battery haven't burned their eyes out yet."
+To be honest, I'm surprised your new charged batteries haven't burned their eyes out yet."

 That gets Dean's attention.
 "What are you talking about?"